DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (a) Appraise properties that are not federally related transactions.

-(b) Appraise 1 to 4-family residential properties, unless the transaction value is
+(b) Appraise noncomplex 1 to 4-family residential properties having a transaction

 (c) Appraise nonresidential properties for federally related transactions and real

-estate related financial transactions where the transaction value is less than $250,000.00.
+estate related financial transactions where the transaction value does not exceed

 (d) Assist a certified residential or certified general real estate appraiser in the